erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-rootguide-en.md

 ```

 #### Reboot into Android
-> If it doesn't boot, renoot into stock recovery and perform a **factory reset** there
+> If it doesn't boot, reboot into stock recovery and perform a **factory reset** there
 ```cmd
 adb reboot
 ```